 At this point, you’ve now defined your event’s purpose, your definition of success, and developed the core of your conclave message.
 Once the core of the message has been developed, the theme can be chosen.

 Including the message in the program just to include it will NOT effectively deliver your message.
 Every time the message is integrated into the conclave program, it should be considered why the message is being delivered through that specific aspect of the program.
-For example, if after each activity a participant is presented with a messaging piece, the message will lose its meaning in the reciprocation.
-The message should be integrated mindfully and when a participant is able to present their full attention on it.
-Allow opportunities, like keynotes and group discussions, where participants can put their focus on the message, even if they aren’t explicitly aware that are what they are doing.
-Continual repetition of the message, by itself, will not help you deliver the conclave message.
+For example, if after each activity a participant is presented with a messaging piece, the message will lose its meaning with repetition.
+The message should be integrated mindfully and at times when a participant is able to present their full attention to it.
+Allow opportunities, like keynotes and group discussions, where participants can put their focus on the message, even if they aren’t explicitly aware that is what they are doing.
+Continual repetition of the message, by itself, will not help you deliver the Conclave message.

 If the conclave message is only presented at one time (e.g. during the evening or closing show) it allows the message to be an isolated incident.
-By presenting the conclave message or rather aspects of the message over a longer period of time (e.g. Friday evening through Sunday morning) the message is more likely to leave a larger imprint on each Arrowman.
-In fact, presenting the message prior to the event, such as a thought-provoking question in an email or social media post, or after the event, through a follow up email or a post-conclave chapter led program, will leave the Arrowmen more impacted.
+By presenting the conclave message or rather aspects of the message over a longer period of time, (e.g. Friday evening through Sunday morning) the message is more likely to leave a larger imprint on each Arrowman.
+In fact, presenting the message prior to the event, such as a thought-provoking question in an email or social media post, or after the event, through a follow up email or a post-conclave lodge or chapter led program, will leave the Arrowmen with a larger impact.
 This does necessarily mean the depth of the message and the call to action should be continuously presented.
-Save the call to action reveal for at conclave and then the call to action can be readdressed after the event.
+Save the call to action reveal for the conclave and then the call to action can be readdressed after the event.
 Larger time frame equals larger impact.

 3. Participants should depart conclave with the message on their minds.

-Although the climax of the message delivery may occur at different times (Saturday Afternoon/Evening or Sunday Morning) it is important that all participants leave with a call to action on their mind.
-A night of sleep after a tiresome day is a fantastic opportunity for participants to forget about the call to action, therefore not presenting the conclave message during pre-departure program undermines the message.
+Although the climax of the message delivery may occur at different times (Saturday Afternoon/Evening or Sunday Morning) it is important that all participants leave with the call to action in their mind.
+A night of sleep after a tiresome day is a fantastic opportunity for participants to forget about the call to action, therefore not presenting the conclave message during the pre-departure program undermines the message.

 This document will provide examples of when and how to integrate and deliver the theme in meaningful, impactful ways.

-If conclave was a pancake, and the message was the batter, full of meaning and purpose, then the theme would be sprinkles, chocolate chips, bananas, syrup, and whipped cream that you add.
+If conclave was a cake, and the message was the batter, full of meaning and purpose, then the theme would be frosting, chocolate chips, sprinkles, and sugar decorations you add.
 While the conclave message is the important inspiration and the opportunity to impact change, the conclave theme is the flavor of the event.
 It is your opportunity to get creative.

-Go crazy, throw on some chocolate AND strawberry syrup, maybe even a cherry on top.
-The batter of conclave will sustain the Arrowmen, and reenergize them around a challenge, but what you throw on the pancake is what will keep them coming back to get more and more pancakes.
+Go crazy, throw on some chocolates AND sprinkles, maybe even a sugar flower on top.
+The batter of conclave will sustain the Arrowmen, and re-energize them around a challenge, but what you throw on the cake is what will keep them coming back to get more and more slices.
 A conclave theme should be fun, it should be engaging, it should be memorable, and even goofy at times.
 It has the potential to be the part of the event that defines how a participant remembers conclave.

 When selecting a conclave theme, keep the following in mind:

 Remember, this is the FLAVOR of the event.
-Just as nobody wants peas in their pancakes, nobody wants a to go to a conclave where the theme is high school.
+Just as nobody wants peas in their cake, nobody wants to go to a conclave where the theme is high school.
 Poll your membership and select something that will interest them.
 Don’t be afraid to stray from realism to generate a theme.
-Maybe the best theme for your membership is a Rainbow Unicorn Apocalypse.
+Maybe the best theme for your membership is a Cowboy Space Apocalypse.
 Go with it.
-Sounds like a pancake I would want to try!
+Sounds like a slice of cake I would want to try!

 Along with being fun, a conclave theme should provide each member with the opportunity to engage with the theme.
 This means don’t select a hyper-specific theme (e.g. Dungeons and Dragons, Magic, Pokémon) that only engages some Arrowmen.
 Do your best to select a theme that can be relevant and enticing to all participants.

-Conclave themes based off real books or movies, not only provide legal limitations, but can be more detrimental by limiting the creative process.
+Conclave themes based on real books or movies, not only provide legal limitations, but can be more detrimental by limiting the creative process.
 Try choosing a broader theme that allows more creativity, then selecting one that has a pre-written plot (e.g. Space Exploration vs. Star Wars/Star Trek).
+In addition to the potential conflict with legal limitations, current events need to be acknowledged to ensure nobody is made uncomfortable.

 The conclave message and the conclave theme are two independent aspects that have some overlap, but they are fundamentally different.
 The conclave message has a focus on purpose.
 A conclave theme has a focus on providing a fun experience.
 Not drawing a distinction between the two, can develop into a lack of clarity perceived by the participants.
 This means you lose the purpose of both the theme and message.